(A) CORPORATE INFORMATION

 Subsequent measurement of financial assets:

-All recognized financial assets are subsequently measured in their entirety at either amortized cost or fair value, depending on the classification financial assets.
+All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification financial assets.

 Following are the categories of financial instrument: